What is the difference between A levels and vocational qualifications?

 Lots of young people choose to do A Levels (and AS Levels) and these are considered to be excellent general academic qualifications that are valued by employers and universities alike.
 A Levels offer a great route to degree level study.

 A Levels can give young people a chance to find out about their favourite GCSE subjects in greater depth or perhaps do one of the subjects that many schools and colleges only offer at A Level such as Law, Economics or Psychology.

 A Levels are good qualifications for entry to higher education.
 Each A Level earns UCAS tariff points, which count towards entry for university.
 Vocational qualifications at Level 3 also earn UCAS points and are accepted by universities, but some higher education courses will only accept A Levels.

-Level 3 vocational qualifications (BTEC, OCR, City and Guilds)
+Level 3 vocational qualifications (T-Levels, BTEC, OCR, City and Guilds)

-Level 3 BTECs (and OCR, City and Guilds) are vocational qualifications available in a wide range of subjects.
+Level 3 (T-Levels, BTECs, OCR, City and Guilds) vocational qualifications available in a wide range of subjects.
 People choose these courses if they are interested in learning more about a particular job sector or industry.
 The qualifications offer a mix of theory and practice and can also include an element of work experience.
 Level 3 vocational qualifications are usually studied full-time at college, or at school (or in collaboration between a school and college) and can also be taken part-time.